wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 You can send data to VMware Aria Operations for Applications in several ways:

-*	**Direct**: Use our Collector for Kubernetes to send data directly from your Kubernetes cluster to the Wavefront proxy.
+*	**Direct**: Use our Kubernetes Metrics Collector to send data directly from your Kubernetes cluster to the Wavefront proxy.
 The Collector can collect metrics from Prometheus compatible applications and support a number of Telegraf plugins.

-*	**Prometheus**: If you are already using Prometheus to view your data and want to monitor your Kubernetes data with VMware Aria Operations for Applications, send data to the Operations for Applications Collector for Kubernetes.
+*	**Prometheus**: If you are already using Prometheus to view your data and want to monitor your Kubernetes data with VMware Aria Operations for Applications, send data to the Kubernetes Metrics Collector.

 ![The diagram shows the different components and ways you can send data from your Kubernetes environment.
 The details are explained above.](images/kubernetes_overview_diagram.png)

-To use our Collector for Kubernetes, you must set up our Kubernetes integration.
+To use our Kubernetes Metrics Collector, you must set up our Kubernetes integration.
 Use one of the following options:
 * [**Recommended**] Directly by using the VMware Aria Operations for Applications user interface.

   The new [Kubernetes Observability Operator](https://github.com/wavefrontHQ/observability-for-kubernetes) supports deploying the Collector and the Wavefront proxy in Kubernetes with a few clicks.